Emmersot/my-first-webpage/README.md

 # All of My Pets
-By Tyler Emmerson & Liam Campell
+By Tyler Emmerson & Liam Campbell

 ## Technologies Used